angelovescio/DesktopStreaming/README.md

 ## Config

 ### nginx.conf
-Creates an RTMP app and an HLS app to allow for Web stream
+Creates an RTMP app and an HLS app to allow for Web stream.
+Change the config paths to reflect where your directories are.
+Nginx, on Windows, changes the direction of slashes so "C:\Users\user\Downloads" changes to "C:/Users/user/Downloads".
+If you do not have an "hls" directory, create one under your nginx html directory.

 ## HTML and JS files

 ### video.html
-Provides a basic video player template, has the videojs CDN links already in there, but you can also use the local, minified JS copy
+Provides a basic video player template, has the videojs CDN links already in there, but you can also use the local, minified JS copy.
+You just need to change host:port in the file to your nginx hls host and port, specified in nginx.conf

 ### videojs-contrib-hls.min.js
 Contains the JavaScript necessary to render the player.
 Download the [latest from VideoJS](https://github.com/videojs/videojs-contrib-hls/releases)